ionathanch/ionathanch.github.io/_posts/2020-12-28-thulium-failure.md

   - Thulium
 ---

 On 24 December 2020, my home server Thulium went down.
-My phone was the first one to notice, complaining about being unable to sync my contacts and calendars.
-Then I received an email notice from my uptime monitor.
 Usually the cause of downtime is my home's public IP address changing, and I need to update the DDNS record with my domain name provider.
 This time it wasn't; when I tried to SSH in through the domain, I reached *something*, but it wouldn't let me in.
 I managed to SSH in through the local IP address and tried to reboot, but I got a *segmentation fault*, of all things.
 In the end, I rebooted the server manually by walking over to the other room and holding down the power button.
 I could then SSH in, my Docker containers were up, all was well.

 On 27 December 2020, it happened all over again.
 This time, I could SSH in again, but everything was painfully slow.
 I checked `htop`: CPU and memory were doing fine.
 I checked my internet connection: that was fine too.
 It must be, then, a disk issue (obviously, since that's the title of this post).